 Rear Admiral Sir Murray Fraser Sueter, CB (1872 – 1960)

 A number of Royal Navy officers of HMS Hermione at Barrow-in-Furness, under their commander Captain Murray Sueter, Inspecting Captain of Airships, became interested in the hydro-aeroplane work at nearby Windermere and established a flying club.
-Experiments were chiefly carried out by Commander Oliver Schwann at Cavendish Dock in an Avro D, details of which were written by Sueter in the Royal Aircraft Factory Reports and Memoranda.
+Experiments were chiefly carried out by Commander Oliver Schwann at Cavendish Dock in an Avro D, details of which were written by Sueter in the Royal Aircraft Factory Reports and Memoranda of December 1911.
 On 2 April 1912, the first successful flight from seawater in Britain was achieved by the Avro D when flown by Sydney Sippe.

 In November 1912, Sueter came with a background of technical innovation and experience of airships and submarines gained at Barrow to the command of the Admiralty’s Air Department.
 In this role, he oversaw the creation of the Royal Naval Air Service with Winston Churchill who was First Lord of the Admiralty.
 The Assistant Director was Commander Oliver Schwann, who had taken off in the Avro D at Barrow on 18 November 1911.